qutsimon/Almost-wordle-game/README.md

 # Almost wordle game #
 A game similar to the popular wordle game where a 5-letter word is guessed.
-This implementation of a game simiar to wordle includes both the server-side and client-side and includes several forms of security to ensure fair play.
+This implementation of the game is  similar to wordle includes both the server-side and client-side and includes several forms of security to ensure fair play.
 The impelemented measures can be found below: